Events

 - Confirm Customer Accessible is on

-Open the event type from Settings > Events & schedule and confirm Customer Accessible is on.
+Open the event type from Settings > Events & schedule and click Edit.
+In Access & Status, confirm Customer Accessible is on and Active is on.

 - Open the customer booking area your team uses

-This may be your customer portal, booking box, registration page, or facility web page.
+This may be the customer portal, a booking box on your website, a registration page, or a facility web page.

-If you are not sure which page customers use, review Facility Web Pages.
+If you are not sure which page customers use, review Facility Web Pages and Choose the right public link.

 - Find the event type